 As a lifetime mortgage doesn’t have to be repaid until you die or go into long term care, the amount owed could grow rapidly over the years.

 You could reduce this debt by paying it off gradually with an interest-only lifetime mortgage.

 Read our article on how much equity release costs to find out more.

 Your benefits might be affected

-Unlocking cash from your home will reduce the value of your estate and, by maintaining any unspent funds, you could affect your entitlement to means-tested state benefits – such as pension credit, savings credit or even council tax benefit.
+Unlocking cash from your home will reduce the value of your estate and, by maintaining any unspent funds, you could affect your current and future eligibility for means-tested state benefits – such as pension credit, savings credit or even council tax benefit.

 Even if you’re not entitled to these benefits now, think carefully about whether you may need them in the future.

 You might be subjected to early exit fees